Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-image.md

 {% endraw %}

-In the example above we are using predefined image tag
+The example above shows the predefined image tag.

 ## Using GraphQL to query for `CustomImage`